oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 1. Create a Weblogic docker Image using the [Create Image](https://github.com/oracle/weblogic-image-tool/blob/master/site/create-image.md) command
 2. Update a Weblogic docker image with the latest PSU and with a domain deployment using the [Update Image](https://github.com/oracle/weblogic-image-tool/blob/master/site/update-image.md) command and the WDT tool to deploy a domain from a model
 3. Create a Weblogic docker image from an existing Weblogic image, apply some patch updates using the [Create Image](https://github.com/oracle/weblogic-image-tool/blob/master/site/create-image.md) tool
-4. Push a Weblogic docker image to an OCI registry
+4. Push a Weblogic docker image to an [OCI registry](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm)
-5. Pull a Weblogic image from an OCI registry
+5. Pull a Weblogic image from an [OCI registry](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm)

 **All the subsequent steps for this workshop should be run from your workshop compute node**.
-**We have already pre-installed  your server with the below features dont try to modify it during the workshop:**
+**We have already pre-installed  your server with the below features don't try to modify it during the workshop:**

 1. Imagetool